by Nebula Haze

 - Autos don’t need special light periods – “Regular” (photoperiod) plants need 12 hours of darkness each day in order to make buds, while autos will make buds and be ready to harvest no matter what light schedule they receive.
 This can be helpful if you can’t avoid light leaks, or if you want to keep your lights on all the time (for example if you need your lights on to keep plants warm)

-- Tend to be higher in CBD - Auto-flowering strains generally have 1% CBD levels or higher.
-This can make buds more relaxing with more of an anti-anxiety effect, while reducing some of the inner "racing" mental effects some people get from cannabis.
+- Tend to be higher in CBD – Many auto-flowering strains have 1% CBD levels or higher.
+This can make buds more relaxing with more of an anti-anxiety effect, while reducing some of the inner “racing” mental effects some people get from cannabis.
 This means that auto-flowering strains can be a good choice for medical marijuana patients, or those who’d like to get extra relaxed from their buds.
-However, there are also some very high THC, low CBD auto-flowering strains which provide more of a psychedelic “in your head” experience, especially those that have been hybridized with Sativa and Haze strains.
+However, these days there are also some very high THC, low CBD auto-flowering strains which provide more of a psychedelic “in your head” experience, especially those that have been hybridized with Sativa and Haze strains.

 - Need your full attention – Auto-flowering strains are generally pretty easy to grow, but you’re on a strict time schedule.
 During the first 6 weeks, it’s incredibly important you pay close attention to your plants and react quickly to any problems.
 If an auto-flowering plant runs into major problems during the first part of its life, you may end up with tiny plants and tiny yields because an auto-flowering plant stops growing bigger after about 6 weeks.
 However, when nurtured through the first few weeks, these strains can produce surprisingly high yields in a short amount of time.